Socio Cultural Environment impact on business

 Socio Cultural Environment

 The cultural and social influences of international marketing are immense.
-Differences in religion, social conditions, and material culture all affect consumers’ patterns of buying behaviour and their perception.
-It is this area that determines the extent to which consumers across the globe are either similar or different and so determines the potential for global branding and standardisation.
+Differences in religion, social conditions, and material culture all affect consumers’ patterns of buying behaviour and their perceptions.
+This area determines the degree of similarity or dissimilarity among consumers worldwide.
+Consequently, it also determines the potential for standardization and global branding.
 This category encompasses a broad range of factors which if misunderstood or unanticipated – significantly undermine a business’s marketing efforts.

 These include: